 — Options Skills (@OptionsSkills) October 30, 2019

 Of the 80 people who voted in the poll, just 13% said they went into their career for the money alone.
-On the other hand, 33% said it was their passion that led them where they are now.
+On the other hand, 33% said their passion led them to where they are now.

 Interestingly, over half of those who answered said it was a combination of the two that guided them onto their career path.

-Some knew that with hard work and dedication, they would gradually go up the pay grade.
-For others, they didn’t focus on the money and now just see what they earn as a bonus alongside doing what they love.
+Some knew that they would gradually go up the pay grade with hard work and dedication.
+Others didn’t focus on the money and now see what they earn as a bonus alongside doing what they love.

-There is no right or wrong choice, only the one that is best for you.
-Whether you choose to follow your passion or money, the most important thing is that you’re happy.
+There is no right or wrong choice, only the best one for you.
+So whether you choose to follow your passion or money, the most important thing is that you’re happy.

 A Career In The Trades

-If you’re suited to a hands-on career, have you thought about learning a trade?
-Tradespeople have been named as some of the happiest workers in Britain and it’s no surprise why.
-With flexible working hours, a supportive industry and the chance to work on an employed, self-employed or sub-contract basis, every year, thousands of people look to enter the industry.
+Have you thought about learning a trade if you’re suited to a hands-on career?
+Tradespeople have been named some of the happiest workers in Britain, and it’s no surprise why.
+With flexible working hours, a supportive industry, and the chance to work on an employed, self-employed or sub-contract basis, thousands of people look to enter the industry every year.

-With Options Skills, you can train to become an electrician through either our DEI Training Course or the NVQ Level 3 Electrician Course.
-Alternatively, we have the ACS Domestic Gas Course to help you qualify as a gas engineer.
+You can train to become an electrician with Options Skills through our NVQ Level 3 Electrician Course.
+Alternatively, we have the ACS & Renewables Domestic Gas Course to help you qualify as a gas and heating engineer.